manny-uncharted/ansible-learning/README.md

-This article covers an integral tools for systems engineers, devops engineers and cloud engineers on how to automate repetitive tasks through out an entire IT infrastructure.
+This article covers integral tools for systems engineers, DevOps engineers and cloud engineers on how to automate repetitive tasks throughout an entire IT infrastructure.

 ## Table of Contents
 - What is Ansible?